 - Honey: I prefer honey for a kiss of natural sweetness (and it helps bind the bars together).
 I always prefer natural sweeteners when I bake, and maple syrup is another one of my faves.

 How To Store?

-You can store these protein bars at room temperature for up to a week using an airtight container.
+You can store these dairy-free protein bars at room temperature for up to a week using an airtight container.
 They freeze well if you make a big batch and can’t eat them all at once.
 Stored in an airtight freezer bag, they’ll be good for up to 3 months.

 More Healthy Protein Recipes